leeanncafferata/clio3-syllabus/source/index.md

 After taking this course, you will

+-   be able to use computer programming to make historical arguments;
 -   be able to apply programmatic techniques to scholarly research in history, especially involving data analysis;
 -   understand the common concepts of computer programming across